Zerg00s/FlowPowerAppsMigrator/README.md

 ### 3.9.3 Version - 2023-07-14
 #### Changes
-- Removing even more fields causing the infamous `0x80070005 (E_ACCESSDENIED)` error.
+- Removing more fields causing the infamous `0x80070005 (E_ACCESSDENIED)` error.
 - Trimming trailing slashes in the site URLs

 #### Known issues
 - Migrated lists with custom content types end up with an extra content type that should be deleted manually after migration.
-- Migrated lists might need fields to be added to the content type or a form.
+- Migrated lists might need fields added to the content type or a form.
 In some cases, migrated lists show only the Title in the edit form.

 ### 3.9.2 Version - 2023-07-05